AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
-> If you are working on a map file, then the content editing area presents different views, including a **Layout** view for the map file.
+> If you are working on a map file, then different Editor views are displayed in the content editing area , including a **Layout** view for the map file.
 For more details, view [Map editor features](./map-editor-advanced-map-editor.md).

 ## Right panel